griptape-ai/griptape-docs/docs/griptape-framework/structures/tasks.md

 ## Extraction Task

-To extract information from a text, you can use the [ExtractionTask](../../griptape-framework/structures/tasks.md).
-This task allows us to pass in an [Extraction Engine](../../griptape-framework/data/extraction-engines.md) and a set of arguments to the engine.
+To extract information from text, use an [ExtractionTask](../../griptape-framework/structures/tasks.md).
+This Task takes an [Extraction Engine](../../griptape-framework/data/extraction-engines.md), and a set of arguments specific to the Engine.

+### CSV Extraction

 ```python
 from griptape.tasks import ExtractionTask